-Table 128: State Attribute
+Table 143: State Attribute

 SHALL always have a value Yes

+STIALL always have a value 163

 Initially set by Server

 Modifiable by server Yes

 Modifiable by client No, but only by the server in response to certain requests (see above)

 Deletable by client No

 Multiple instances permitted No

 When implicitly set Create, Create Key Pair, Register, Derive Key, Activate, Revoke, Destroy, Certify, Re- certify, Re-key, Re-key Key Pair

 Applies to Object Types All Objects

-Table 129: State Attribute Rules
+Table 144: State Attribute Rules

-4.51 Unique Identifier
+4.58 Unique Identifier

 The Unique Identifier is generated by the key management system to uniquely identify a Managed Object.
-It is only REQUIRED to be unique within the identifier space managed by a single key management system, however this identifier SHOULD be globally unique in order to allow for a key management domain export of such objects.
+It is only REQUIRED to be unique within the identifier space managed by a single key management system, however this identifier SHOULD be globally unique in order to allow for a key management server export of such objects.
 This attribute SHALL be assigned by the key management system at creation or registration time, and then SHALL NOT be changed or deleted before the object is destroyed.